Q.1. Select the correctly written scientific name of Mango, which was first described by Carolus Linnaeus.

 Example: Mangifera indica Linn.

 It indicates that this species was first described by Linnaeus.

 Q.2.
 Which of the following is against the rules of ICBN?

 (b) Every species should have a generic name and a specific epithet.

 (c) Scientific names are in Latin and should be italicized when printed.

 (d) Generic and specific names should be written starting with small letters.

-According to international code for botanical nomenclature (ICBN) the first word denoting the genus starts with a capital letter while the specific epithet starts with a small letter.
+Solution: According to the international code for botanical nomenclature (ICBN), the first word denoting the genus starts with a capital letter while the specific epithet starts with a small letter.

 (a) Date of collection

 (b) Name of collector